-Cischweinfia sheehaniae Christenson 2003 Photo courtesy of Eric Hunt
+Cischweinfia sheehaniae Christenson 2003 Photo by Eric Hunt

 Common Name Sheehan's Cischweinfia [An American Orchid Illustrator late 1900's]